SVF-tools/SVF-Python/README.md

 ## 1. Introduction
 This is a Python binding of the [SVF](https://github.com/SVF-tools/SVF).

-- If you are interested in using SVF by Python, please install the SVF-Python by the following command in Chapter 2.
+- If you are interested in using SVF by Python, please install the SVF-Python by the following command in (Chapter 2.
+Install SVF-Python).

 - If you are interested in building SVF-Python from scratch, please read [Build From Scratch](./Build_From_Scratch.md).
 If you cannot use the pre-built wheels, you can follow this guide.